susanmeerdink/ASTER-Spectral-Library/README.md

 ## Input Spectra Format
 First row is wavelength
 First column is spectrum ID
+See Example_Spectra_ASD.csv and Example_Spectra_Nicolet.csv
+If a sample does not have an associated ASD or Nicolet spectrum, create a row with that sample's ID but leave wavelength columns empty.

 ## Input Metadata Format
 See Metadata_Template for a csv format.
-Each row is a spectrums metadata, while each column is a metadata field
+Each row is a spectrum's metadata, while each column is a metadata field Also see Example_Metadata.csv

 ### Metadata Fields with Explanations:
   * `Name (REQ):